hanabi/hanabi.github.io/Reference.md

   1) Does the clue "match" the blind-play?
 If it matches, then it is a *Finesse*.
 If it doesn't match, then it is a *Bluff*.
 Red matches red, but red does **not** match blue.
 2 matches 3, but 1 does **not** match 3.
   2) Will the player who received the clue go on to misplay if nothing else is blind-played?
 If yes, then it is a *Finesse*.
 If no, then it is a *Bluff*.

-### Discard Elimination & The Elimination Blind-Play
+### Discard Elimination & Elimination Notes & The Elimination Blind-Play

 * Normally, your teammates would never let you discard anything important.
 So when you discard some playable card (or a needed 2) **and** that card is not in anyone else's hand, you might think that the team make a mistake.
 * From *High Value Principle*, you should never assume your teammates are making a mistake.
 One excellent reason that they would let you discard an important card is that you have the other copy in your hand.
 (In order to satisfy *Good Touch Principle*, they had to wait for you to discard it so that they would not duplicate the card.)